 While brown water can look worrying, its often caused by a stir-up of the natural silt that sits in water mains.
 This sediment is natural and does not pose any health problems.
 Sometimes, the brown or orange colour can be caused by old pipes at your home.

 If your water is brown or orange, we recommend you run a tap at the back of your house for about 5 minutes.
 If it isn’t clear, then check the water at another tap at the front of your house.
-Checking taps at two different locations helps you find out whether the problem is caused by pipes at your home, or if it’s due to Western Water’s water supply.
+Checking taps at two different locations helps you find out whether the problem is caused by pipes at your home, or if it’s due to Greater Western Water’s water supply.

 If the water is clear at the front tap but not the back one, then the colour is probably caused by old pipes on your property and you should call a plumber to investigate further.